Not many women ask me about menopause directly, but they do ask me about;

 Want to continue this conversation?

-You could join my free community, take my course or have a one to one conversation with me.
+You could join my online community, take a course or have a one to one conversation with me.

 Details at this link